nebuly-ai/exploring-AI-optimization/Pruning.md

 * The methodology to perform the pruning.
 * The fine-tuning of the remaining parameters.

-## Pruning a way to Find the "Lottery Ticket"
+## Pruning a Way to Find the "Lottery Ticket"
 Given a network, the lottery ticket hypothesis suggests that there is a subnetwork that is at least as accurate as the original network.
-Pruning, which is a technique of removing weights from a network without affecting its accuracy, aims to find this lottery ticket.
+Pruning, which is a technique for removing weights from a net without affecting its accuracy, aims to find this lottery ticket.
 The main advantages of a pruned network are:
-* the model is smaller: it has fewer weights and therefore occupies a smaller portion of memory.
+* The model is smaller: it has fewer weights and therefore has a smaller memory footprint.
 * The model is faster: the smaller weights can reduce the number of FLOPS of the model.
 * The training of the model is faster.